microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 * Tips are impermanent and should not contain information or options that are critical to the experience of an application.
 * Try to avoid showing teaching tips too often.
 Teaching tips are most likely to each recieve individual attention when they are staggered throughout long sessions or across multiple sessions.
 * Keep tips succinct and their topic clear.
 Research shows users, on average, only read 3-5 words and only comprehend 2-3 words before deciding whether to interact with a tip.
 * Gamepad accessibility of a teaching tip is not guaranteed.
-For applications that predict gamepad input, please see [Designing for TV](https://docs.microsoft.com/en-us/windows/uwp/design/devices/designing-for-tv).
+For applications that predict gamepad input, please see [gamepad and remote control interactions]( https://docs.microsoft.com/en-us/windows/uwp/design/input/gamepad-and-remote-interactions#xy-focus-navigation-and-interaction).
 It is encouraged to test gamepad accessibility of each teaching tip using all possible configurations of an app's UI.

 ### Reconfiguring an open teaching tip

-All content and properties, with an exception of light-dismiss vs. explicit-dismiss, can be reconfigured while the teaching tip is open and will take effect immediately.

-When reconfiguring a tip between light-dismiss and explicit-dismiss, the tip must be closed and reopened for this change to take affect.
-Note that not doing so may cause an explicit-dismiss teaching tip to have its Close button removed before the light-dismiss behavior is enabled.
+Some content and properties can be reconfigured while the teaching tip is open and will take effect immediately.
+Other content and properties, such as the icon property, the Action and Close buttons, and reconfiguring between light-dismiss and explicit-dismiss will all require the teaching tip to be closed and reopened for changes to these properties to take affect.
+Note that changing dismissal behavior from manual-dismiss to light-dismiss while a teaching tip is open will cause the teaching tip to have its Close button removed before the light-dismiss behavior is enabled and the tip can remain stuck onscreen.

 # API Notes